 Once Xen Orchestra is installed, you can configure some parameters in the configuration file.
 Let's see how to do that.

-The configuration file is in
+The configuration file is located at

 Warning!
-A non-privileged user:
+A non-privileged user requires the use of

 # Basic HTTP section: